 - Signed by the issuing authority

-- Authenticated, in the issuing country, at a local Chinese Embassy
+- Authenticated, in the issuing country, at your local Chinese Embassy, consulate or visa centre.

-Please note that Criminal Record Checks application incur a fee in every country, EXCEPT New Zealand
+Please note that Criminal Record Checks application incurs a fee in every country, EXCEPT New Zealand

-Whilst getting a criminal background check will be a somewhat easy and swift affair for some, others (like US citizens and residents) should count on a more complicated procedure, one that can take up to 10 weeks!
-There are ways to maximise time-efficiency, however, and we’ll detail those on a country-by-country basis.
+Whilst getting a criminal background check will be a somewhat easy and swift affair for some, it won’t be for all.
+If you are trying to get one from the US, you should count on a more complicated procedure.
+And one that can take up to 10 weeks!
+There are ways to maximise the process and we’ll detail those on a country-by-country basis.

 We’ve also included:

-This is something you will need when you have had your run of teaching English in China and want to move on elsewhere.
-Given you will likely have clocked up a year (or more) living in China, you will need a criminal background check and it’s imperative you obtain one before you leave the country.
+This is something you will need when you decide your time in China is up.
+Given you will likely have clocked up a year (or more) living in China, you will need a criminal background check.
+Getting this document after you leave is a headache you want to avoid.